openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 ## The flow of funds

 * First need to state that [one single coinjoin doesn't improve privacy much](https://github.com/JoinMarket-Org/joinmarket-clientserver/issues/1047#issuecomment-944995635).
+* Forward looking privacy (from a KYC exchange): where did the funds end up? - the possible number of destination grows if the peers keep coinjoining.
+* Backwards looking privacy (against a merchant): where did the funds come from? - from anyone it was coinjoined with.
 * Participating in more coinjoins is essential.
-Find below the two main ways to achieve this.
+* Find below the two main ways to achieve this with JoinMarket.

 ## Running the Tumbler
 * Using the Tumbler is a higher time preference option and usually is the best tool to use if the funds are needed in the near future - it can take multiple hours, up to days.
 * Multiple coinjoins are sent through the accounts including sweeping transactions at the start and at the end.
 * Breaks up the deposited amounts and sends to at least 3 final addresses without leaving change behind.
-* For the best outcome avoid merging between the final addresses.
+* For the best outcome avoid merging between the final addresses - use separate wallets.
 * The initiator acts repeatedly as a Taker and [pays all the miner and coinjoin fees](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/tumblerguide.md#a-note-on-fees);
 * It is implemented in the JoinMarket-QT GUI and in the command line as the `tumbler.py`.
 * For a detailed usage guide see: